Ethiopia Hambela Natural Organic

 Aromas of cherry and vanilla - clean and fruity but not overpowering.
 Flavors of amaretto, dried fruit, coconut, blackberry and roasted almond.
 Smooth, clean finish and easy cupping.
 A significant and complex fruit penetration without being overwhelming.
 A refined and clean Ethiopia Natural.

-New crop Ethiopia Hambela has just arrived (early Sept 2020) to the delight of waiting customers who seek this coffee from us each year we have offered it.
+New crop Ethiopia Hambela has just arrived (late Sept 2021) to the delight of waiting customers who seek this coffee from us each year we have offered it.

 We are always on the lookout for a great Ethiopia natural processed coffee and thrilled to have another opportunity to roast this Hambela which was one of our most successful coffees of prior years.
 Two seasons ago one of the importers we work with directed us to their selection of Ethiopia Hambela lots.
 Out of the